ray-project/ray/doc/source/ray-observability/getting-started.rst

         <iframe width="560" height="315" src="https://www.youtube.com/embed/CrpXSSs0uaw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
     </div>

-The Jobs view lists the active, finished, and failed Jobs on the Ray Cluster.
-Click on the job ID to view more detailed information.
+The Jobs view lets you monitor the different jobs that ran on your Ray cluster.
-A Job is a Ray workload that uses Ray APIs (e.g., ``ray.init``).
-You can submit a Job directly (by executing a Python script within a head node) or with the :ref:`Ray Job API <jobs-quickstart>`.
-For more information about Ray Jobs, see the :ref:`Ray Job Overview <jobs-overview>` section.

-A Ray :ref:`job <jobs-overview>` is a Ray workload that uses Ray APIs (e.g., ``ray.init``).
-It is recommended to submit your job to clusters via :ref:`Ray job API <jobs-quickstart>`.
+A :ref:`Ray Job <jobs-overview>` is a Ray workload that uses Ray APIs (e.g., ``ray.init``).
+It is recommended to submit your Job to Clusters via :ref:`Ray Job API <jobs-quickstart>`.
 You can also interactively run Ray jobs (e.g., by executing a Python script within a head node).

 The job page displays a list of active, finished, and failed jobs, and clicking on an ID allows users to view detailed information about that job.
 For more information on Ray jobs, see the :ref:`Ray Job Overview section <jobs-overview>`.